matloff/omsi/README.md

 <h3>Providing the exam questions</h3>

-The exam questions must be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
+Before the exam, the exam questions must be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
 The file should contain a description and the questions for the exam.
-If there are notes the instructor would like to write to him/herself in the file they should be placed at the beginning.
+If there are notes the instructor would like to write to him/herself in the file they can be placed at the beginning, in the section labeled NEW.

 When parsing the file, OMSI will go through line by line and search for keywords NEW, DESCRIPTION or QUESTION.
 The roles are as follows:

   * NEW:  Optional.
-The following lines contain private notes for the instructor.
+The lines that follow will  contain private notes for the instructor.
   * DESCRIPTION:  Required.
-The following lines contain instructions to students, which would normally go on the front page of a printed exam.
+The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam.
 The students will be able to view it by clicking Description in the menu.